simenandre/pulumi-config/README.md

 ---

 Built to make it easier and safer to update Pulumi configurations with Github Actions.
 Pulumi CLI is no longer needed – your workflow gets less cluttered and easier to read.

 - ⚙️ Uses Pulumi to update config.
 - 🔒 Supports secrets! (also hidden from log output)
+- 📤 Reads configuration as output

 ## Getting Started